 Simmer chili for 20 minutes on low heat stirring frequently.

 Add coarsely chopped olives, stir, and cook for another 5 minutes.

 Serve with bowls of garnish such as shredded cheddar cheese, sliced green onions, chopped parsley, and sour cream.
 Serve over rice, if desired.

 This chili can be made ahead of time and stored in the refrigerator.

-You might also like these other chilis and stews when feeding a crowd:
+You might also like these other soups, chilis, and stews:

 Lisa’s Award Winning Buffalo Chicken Chili

 Bruce’s Turkey and Sausage Gumbo